Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Values/Fraction.md

 Found in the [PeakData](../Download/About%20the%20Data/Data%20Types/PeakData.md) data format.

-The corrected abundance of the labeled element in this PeakData as a fraction of the total abundance of this isotopomer in a PeakGroup for a particular compound.
+The corrected abundance of the labeled element in this PeakData as a fraction of the total abundance of this isotopologue in a PeakGroup for a particular compound.
 AccuCor calculates this as "Normalized", but Tracebase calculates this value as `fraction` to avoid confusion with other variables like `normalized_labeling`.